 If protected works or services are used by an unauthorized person, German and international copyright law offers a variety of possibilities to oblige the infringer to cease the unauthorized use and to remedy the infringement, as well as to demand information and compensation for the unauthorized use.

-In particular, the amount of compensation is the starting point for many disputes.
-As in general tort law, the creator of the work may first seek compensation from the infringer for the specific damages suffered.
-Since it is often difficult to determine the amount of damages, for example because a photographer does not know and/or cannot prove that he actually lost an order of a certain volume as a result of the infringement, the author has two further options for calculating his damages.
-In addition to claiming specific damages, the author has the right to choose between claiming from the infringer the profit made from the exploitation of his work or an appropriate royalty, which may also be based on market rates.
+In particular, the amount of damages is the starting point for many disputes.
+The creator can, as is also the case in general tort law, initially demand compensation from the infringer for the actual damage they have suffered.
+Since such damage is often difficult to determine, for example, because the photographer does not know and/or cannot prove that they lost a contract with a specific order volume due to the infringement, the author has two further options for calculating their damages.
+In addition to claiming the specific damage, he has the option to demand from the infringer the profit made from exploiting his work or to claim reasonable royalty fees, which can also be determined by market-standard rates.

 In addition, under the German Copyright Act, the author, e.g. the photographer, artist, graphic designer or musician, has an indispenable right to his work, which is also violated in the case of copyright infringement.
 This moral right includes, in addition to the author's right to decide on the manner of publication of his work, essentially two main cases.
 On the one hand, the author has a right of attribution, which allows him/her to identify the work with an author's name, e.g. his/her real name or a pseudonym.
 On the other hand, the author can defend himself against defacements of his work.